Ddd1945/kids-tech-app/README.md

 # Note

-I've used redux to store choosen tag index in cache.
+1. I've used redux to store choosen tag index in cache.
 I found it more convinient for user to stay on the same tag after reopening, refreshing or using new session for page.
+2. Unfortunately 404 page doesn't work on github.
+Github actually replacing my 404 page with its own.